Last Updated on October 18, 2021 by Chenée Lewis

 - While it’s cooling, brown your butter for the icing, and then mix it with your icing mixture.
 Drizzle the icing over your cooled bars.

-Line pan with parchment: to make sure you can easily remove bars from the pan to aid in slicing, be sure to line the bottom and sides of your 9×13 pan with parchment paper.
+Line the pan with parchment!.
+To make sure you can easily remove bars from the pan to aid in slicing, be sure to line the bottom and sides of your 9×13 pan with parchment paper.
 I like to cut two strips that hang over the sides to make it even easier.

 Equipment you may need